Joe2k/Conway-Game-Of-Life/README.md

 # Conway's Game of Life

-A Graphical Interface Application which accepts the starting conditions and helps the user to observe the Game of Life through many generations.
+A Graphical Interface Application which accepts the starting conditions and helps the user to observe the Conway's Game of Life through many generations.

 ## Rules of the game